nteract/semiotic/public/assets/markdown/ordinalframe.md

 ### rAccessor: { _string_ | _function_ }

-If _rAccessor_ is specified, determines how _range_ values are accessed from the data array.
-In the case the data consists of an array of objects, a string can be used to assess the _range_ value(s).
-A function can also be used to access the _range_ value(s).
+Determines how _range_ values are accessed from the data array.

 ```jsx
 /*String option